 Nestled in the Blue Ridge Mountains, Asheville is a city with a small-town feel and a thriving cultural scene.
-Known for its music, arts, food, and drink, visitors come to experience the unique feel of Asheville.
+Known for its music, arts, food, and drink, visitors come to experience the unique vibe of Asheville, North Carolina.
 Surrounded by the majesty of nature, this city is a draw for nature lovers as well.
+So there’s something for everyone!

 If you’re headed to Asheville for the first time or returning again to enjoy everything it has to offer, you will not be disappointed by the variety of places to stay.
-Home to a handful of hostels, most are centered in and around downtown.
-To round out the best hostels in Asheville list, we’ve also considered other places to stay that give alternative experiences and locations at prices that will keep you on budget.
+Home to a handful of hostels, most are centered in and around Downtown Asheville.
+To round out the best hostels in Asheville list, we’ve also considered other places to stay that give alternative experiences and locations at prices that will keep you on budget during your trip to this beautiful corner of North Carolina.

 - Best Overall Hostel in Asheville – Bon Paul & Sharky’s Hostel